It shouldn’t come as a surprise when we spot some hairless animals either in captivity or in the wild.

 It is suspected that this trait was developed to help the animal adapt to its hot and dry habitat.

-This is especially true since this gigantic hairless animal dissipates heat and then retains it.
+This is especially true since this gigantic hairless animal dissipates and retains heat.

-Studies have also shown that African elephants lose more hair as they grow bigger.
+Studies have also shown that African elephants lose more hair as they grow.

 2. Walrus